randomtask2000/aws-lambda-terraform/dotnet/README.md

-# aws-lambda-terraform-java
+# aws-lambda-terraform-dotnet

 I cloned this repo from [danielbryantuk](https://github.com/danielbryantuk/aws-lambda-terraform-java-play) who created a super nice starter app showing how you can use `terraform` to create a simple lambda fronted by API Gateway.
-Thank you Daniel!.
+Thank you Daniel!

 This repo is a little more up to date from the original and hopefully will contain a few more code examples.

-This is a _very_ simple demonstration of the code required to deploy a Java [AWS Lambda Function](https://aws.amazon.com/lambda/) and expose the function with [AWS API Gateway](https://aws.amazon.com/api-gateway/).
+This is a _very_ simple demonstration of the code required to deploy a Dotnet [AWS Lambda Function](https://aws.amazon.com/lambda/) and expose the function with [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 The infrastructure configuration and deployment is executed using [HashiCorp's Terraform](https://www.terraform.io/) programmable infrastructure tool.